Home Compare APA vs TPL

 Growth

-On growth, Texas Pacific Land Corporation is positioned higher in the group, while APA Corporation is closer to the middle.
+Texas Pacific Land Corporation sits in the stronger part of the group on growth, while APA Corporation is closer to mid-pack.

 Valuation — Dominant Gap